shaneholloman/llama-barn/readme.md

 ## Why LlamaBarn

 Running local LLMs from the command line is error-prone and time-consuming.
-You must handle model formats like GGUF and MLX, quantization, context windows, device configurations, and prevent system freezes.
+You must handle model formats, quantization, context windows, device configurations, and prevent system freezes.

 Other tools automate some tasks but often create new problems, such as bloated interfaces, proprietary abstractions, or cloud dependencies that complicate local workflows.

 LlamaBarn stands out as a clean, platform-focused solution:

-- **Native macOS App** — Built with Swift for optimal performance and minimal resource usage.
-- **Simple GUI for llama.cpp** — A menu bar interface that handles all the technical heavy-lifting of llama.cpp without the terminal hassle.
 - **Platform, not a product** — Like Wi-Fi for your Mac, it lets you use local models in any app (chat UIs, editors, scripts) via a standard API — no vendor lock-in.
+- **Native macOS App** — Built with Swift for optimal performance and minimal resource use.
+- **Simple GUI for llama.cpp** — Menu bar interface that handles all technical setup without terminal hassle.
-- **GGML-Native Integration** — Built as part of the GGML org alongside llama.cpp, with direct, unbloated integration for optimal performance and reliability.
+- **Seamless llama.cpp integration** — Part of the GGML org and built alongside llama.cpp for optimal performance and reliability.
-- **Optimized Model Library** — Pre-selected GGUF models tailored to your Mac, auto-configured, and freeze-proof.
+- **Built-in model library** — Auto-configured for optimal performance based on your Mac's specs and model recommendations.

 ## How it works

-LlamaBarn runs as a tiny menu bar app on your Mac.
+LlamaBarn runs as a menu bar app on your Mac.

-Simply:

 - **Install a model from the built-in catalog** -- only models that can run on your Mac are shown
 - **Select an installed model to run it** -- configures and starts a server at `http://localhost:2276`
 - **Use the running model via the API or web UI** -- both at `http://localhost:2276`

-No complex setup — just install, run, and connect.
+That's it!
+Just 1️⃣ install, 2️⃣ run, and 3️⃣ connect.

 ## Common use cases